hayes0724/shopify-packer/README.md

 - PostCSS
 - SCSS
 - Liquid code in stylesheets
+- Webpack config is easy to modify (use `dev.config.js` and `prod.config.js`)
 - App server loads scripts and stylesheets locally
 - Hot Module Reloading for rapid development
 - Multiple entrypoints for templates and layouts
 - List themes on store
 - Delete themes from CLI
-- Create new empty theme from CLI, adds theme id to config.json
+- Create new empty theme in Shopify from CLI, adds theme id to config.json
 - Download existing themes
 - Download files/sync changes
+- Init base packer theme from cli or use a custom github repo

 ## Install
 ```bash